 All adjusters have a "knurled" surface on the edges for easy turning.
 (Still, you should always loosen the tension on all four strings before adjusting the bridge height!)

-Black UNC 1/4-20 thread height one-piece adjustment wheels, set of two.
+Black Aluminum UNC 1/4-20 thread height one-piece adjustment wheels, set of two.
 The one-piece adjusters are lightweight, solid aluminum adjusters that are virtually identical to those that are installed in several of the adjustable bridges we sell.
 I've made them available separately by popular demand, for those who want to upgrade a set or install them in an existing bridge themselves.